-- (2) Fish mortality among commercially exploited species or, if no values are available for this, the (change in) catch per unit of effort. - (3) The biomass of spawning stocks of commercially exploited fish. - (4) Size distribution of both commercially exploited fish and vulnerable species. - (5) Aggregate indicators for population size, distribution and health of sharks, skates and rays, fish species with a long-term negative trend and migratory fish. - (6) Fishery discards.
+- (2) Fishing mortality among commercially exploited species or, if no values are available for this, the (change in) catch per unit of effort. - (3) The spawning stock biomass of commercially exploited fish. - (4) Size distribution of both commercially exploited fish and vulnerable species. - (5) Aggregate indicators for population size, distribution and health of sharks, skates and rays, fish species with a long-term negative trend and migratory fish. - (6) Fishery discards.